obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/image-ocr.md

 Developed by: [[kaffarell]]
 Mobile compatible: [[Desktop-only plugins|No]]

-Runs ocr on images and pastes result in description.
+Runs OCR on images and copies content in image caption.

 %% ----- Do not edit anything above this line ----- %%